kitsudaiki/libKitsunemimiNetwork/README.md

     │   └── libKitsuneNetwork
     │       └── ...
     │
-    ├── libKitsuneCommon.so -> libKitsuneCommon.so.0.6.0
     ├── libKitsuneCommon.so.0 -> libKitsuneCommon.so.0.6.0
     ├── libKitsuneCommon.so.0.6 -> libKitsuneCommon.so.0.6.0
     ├── libKitsuneCommon.so.0.6.0
     │
-    ├── libKitsunePersistence.so -> libKitsunePersistence.so.0.5.0
     ├── libKitsunePersistence.so.0 -> libKitsunePersistence.so.0.5.0
     ├── libKitsunePersistence.so.0.5 -> libKitsunePersistence.so.0.5.0
     ├── libKitsunePersistence.so.0.5.0
     │
-    ├── libKitsuneNetwork.so -> libKitsuneNetwork.so.0.4.0
     ├── libKitsuneNetwork.so.0 -> libKitsuneNetwork.so.0.4.0
     ├── libKitsuneNetwork.so.0.4 -> libKitsuneNetwork.so.0.4.0
     └── libKitsuneNetwork.so.0.4.0